Checkmarx/Kotlin-SCP/src/m7-client-code-quality/README.md

 In this category fit code-level issues like a buffer overflow in C or a DOM-based XSS in a Webview mobile app.
-Usually something that requires code changes to be fixed as it is cased by an improper API or language constructs usage.
+Usually something that requires code changes to be fixed as it is caused by an improper API or language constructs usage.

 Although Client Code Quality issues are prevalent the exploitation requires